Intervention/docs/image/v3/introduction/frameworks.md

 $ composer require intervention/image-symfony
 ```

-After successful installation, you can activate the bundle in the file
+After the successful installation, you can activate the bundle in the file
-`config/bundes.php` of your application by inserting the following line into
+`config/bundes.php` of your Symfony application by inserting the following
-the array.
+line into the array.

 ```php
 return [